 WHAT IS A SURVIVAL ACTION CLAIM?

 If your loved one has passed away in an accident, you may have also heard of a type of lawsuit known as a survival action claim.
 This type of claim is somewhat similar to a wrongful death claim, but it also has a few key differences.
 In fact, it is often brought concurrently with a wrongful death claim.
 Essentially, a survival action claim allows the estate of the victim to bring any legal action that the victim would have been able to bring had they not passed away in the accident.
 This enables the estate to seek compensation for damages such as medical bills and the pain and suffering that the victim had to go through as a result of the accident.
-While wrongful death claims are meant to compensate the damages suffered by qualifying family members, survival action claims ensure recovery for the damages that the victim sustained directly.
+While wrongful death claims are meant to compensate the damages suffered by qualifying family members, survival action claims ensure recovery for the damages and medical care that the victim sustained directly.

 HOW WE CAN HELP YOU RECOVER